thehig/ff-codeinterview/README.md

 * sqlite3 switched for sails-disk dev storage
 * user IDs are autoincrementing integers, which can be considered data leakage
-* User authentication was not added
+* user authentication was not added
-* Upon further re-reading of the [specification](#specification) the 'User' api should be called 'customer'
+* upon further re-reading of the [specification](#specification) the 'User' api should be called 'Customer'
+* icndb API calls are being made inside the UserController.
+This could lead to a DOS vector

 ---